sammysich03/alx-system_engineering-devops/0x00-shell_basics/README.md

 task 2 is l
 task  is cd
 task 4 is ls -l
-task 5 is ls -la
+task 5 is ls -l
+tasjja